-All students have a time limit for completion of requirements of the program (8 years for DNP; 4 years for the Post-Graduate PMHNP Certificate) from their date of entry into the program.
+All students have a time limit for completion of their program's requirements (8 years for DNP; 4 years for the Post-Graduate PMHNP Certificate) from their date of entry into the program.
 A student who cannot comply with this requirement and has a legitimate reason for being unable to do so may petition for an extension.
-The petition for extension should be approved by the advisor and sent to the Associate Dean for Graduate Programs and to the Graduate Admission, Progression, and Retention (GAPR) Committee Chairperson.
-The petition should state why the extension is being requested and it should include a detailed timetable for completion of the requirements.
-The student will be notified of the committee decision in writing by the GAPR Committee Chairperson.
+The petition for extension should be first discussed with the student's advisor and then sent to the appropriate program director for approval.
+The petition should state why the extension is being requested and it should include a detailed timetable for completion of the remaining program requirements.
+The petition will be formally reviewed by the Graduate Admission, Progression, and Retention (GAPR) Committee.
+The GAPR Chairperson will notify the student in writing of the committee's decision.
 If an extension is granted, some courses may need to be repeated.